 The drug formulary is the list of medicines AmeriHealth Caritas Louisiana covers.
 This list helps your doctor prescribe medicines for you.

-See the Louisiana Medicaid Single PDL (PDF).
+See the Louisiana Medicaid Single PDL (Fee for Service and Managed Care Organizations) (PDF).

 Brand name and generic medicines are on the drug formulary.
 AmeriHealth Caritas Louisiana requires that generic medicines be used when available.

 If a certain medicine is not listed on the drug formulary, your doctor may ask for it through AmeriHealth Caritas Louisiana's prior authorization (pre-approval) process.